 Access Advisory Board

 The Access Advisors is comprised of fourteen members who have disabilities, who work in the disability field, or who have a family member with a disability.
 They work with FAMSF, most closely with the Access Coordinator, Karen Berniker, to help make the museums more accessible both to persons with disabilities and to people who do not consider themselves as having a disability, but have vision, mobility, hearing, or stamina issues among others.
 The goal of the AA is to assist the museums to be as usable and disability friendly to these visitors if they come independently, and also for the museums to provide specialized services to our visitors upon request.
 This group was formed in 1988, and it is in its 29th year of service at the museums.
 In 2017 subcommittees were created in an effort to leverage the AA expertise and maximize impact more quickly.

 Access Advisory Subcommittees

 The Access Advisors made a decision in 2017 to expand, but remain a relatively small, active group that facilitates program expansion.
-In order to become more efficient at specific tasks, the AA Board continued with the Deaf Community Subcommittee and formed four additional sub-committees; a Strategic Planning Subcommittee tasked with identifying short and long term goals with target dates that provides a roadmap for program development; the Nominating and Orientation Subcommittee charged with recruiting and orienting new members, an Outreach Subcommittee tasked with expanding reach in the Disability and Underserved Communities and an Access Subcommittee in an effort to identify and address physical and programmatic access as it relates to specific disability groups.
+In order to become more efficient at specific tasks, the AA Board continued with the Deaf Community Subcommittee and formed four additional sub-committees; the Executive Branch Committee is tasked with identifying short and long term goals with target dates that provides a roadmap for program development; the Nominating and Orientation Subcommittee charged with recruiting and orienting new members, an Outreach Subcommittee tasked with expanding reach in the Disability and Underserved Communities and an Access Subcommittee in an effort to identify and address physical and programmatic access as it relates to specific disability groups.

 de Young Museum